Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Beatles perform together for the last time".</h2 head><h3 quote align='center'>"On this day in 1969, the Beatles\u2014John Lennon, Paul McCartney, George Harrison, and Ringo Starr\u2014performed together for the last time.
-The 42-minute set, which took place on the rooftop of Apple Corps headquarters in London, ended after neighbors filed noise complaints, leading the police to show up.
-Footage from the session appeared in the documentary Let it Be.
+<h3 OTD<h2 head>"First daytime soap opera appears on television".</h2 head><h3 quote align='center'>"On this day in 1949, a daytime soap opera first appeared on NBC.
+Written by radio storyteller Irna Phillips, These Are My Children was unsuccessful and went off air just a month after it first appeared.
+However, Phillips was undeterred, going on to create television shows that ran for more than half a century, such as Days of Our Lives and Guiding Light.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD